SikuliX/SikuliX-Docs/src/main/resources/docs/source/interaction.rst

 		found in the path used by the system to locate applications.
 Or it can be the full path to an application.

-	:return None if an error occured, on success a new App class object (look :ref:class:`App`)
+	:return None if an error occured, on success a new App class object (look :py:class:`App`)

 	This function opens the specified application and brings it to front.
 	It switches to an already opened application, if this can be identified in the process list.